 - If making your own sauce, melt the butter in a medium saucepan over medium-high heat.
 Add shallots and saute until tender.
 Add heavy cream and bring to a boil.
 Cook until sauce has reduced slightly, about 5 minutes.
 Remove from the heat.
 Stir in the Parmesan.

-- Pour alfredo sauce over shells.
-Bake in preheated oven about 20 minutes or until sauce is bubbly.
+- Pour alfredo sauce over the shells.
+Bake in preheated oven for about 20 minutes or until the sauce is bubbly.

 Substitution for Stouffers Spinach Souffle